Board of Directors Election

 The election is being conducted electronically.
 CSTA members

-will be sent links to the online ballot.
-Members for whom
+were sent links to the online ballot.
+Members for whom we

-ballot will be mailed a ballot and links to the candidate
+ballot were mailed a ballot and links to the candidate statements.

 Region 1 Director